bbfrederick/rapidtide/docs/theoryofoperation.rst

       -bin \
       graymask

-If you want to be even more proactive, you could select a brain region that you think has unperturbed circulation.
+If you want to be even more proactive, you could select a more focal brain region that you think has unperturbed circulation.
-For an Alzheimer's study that I am currently working on, we ended up starting only from blood in right and left cerebellar gray matter (aparc+aseg regions 8 and 47) on the theory that if circulation in your cerebellum is too messed up, you're dead, so would not be in the dataset.
+For an Alzheimer's study that I am currently working on, we ended up starting only from blood in right and left cerebellar gray matter (freesurfer aparc+aseg regions 8 and 47) on the theory that if circulation in your cerebellum is too messed up, you're dead, so would not be in the dataset.
 That made our delay estimates work a lot better.
 So we used the freesurfer parcellations from fmriprep, transformed to standard space, to do that preselection, using the option ``--globalmeaninclude standardspaceaparcasegfilename.nii.gz:8,47``.

-fmriprep does not provide a standard space aparc+aseg file - it's in T1 native space at 1mm resolution (because that's what freesurfer works in).
-Resampling to standard space is easy, just remember to use NearestNeighbor interpolation, or you'll get smeared, averaged boundaries between brain regions, which you REALLY don't want.
+fmriprep does not provide a standard space aparc+aseg file - it's in T1 native space at 1mm resolution (because that's the space freesurfer works in).
+Resampling to standard space is easy, BUT you must remember to use NearestNeighbor interpolation, or you'll get smeared, averaged boundaries between brain regions, which you REALLY don't want.
-This command should get you ``standardspaceaparcasegfilename.nii.gz``:
+This command should get you a ``standardspaceaparcasegfilename.nii.gz`` (you need to have ANTs installed for this):

 ::

   antsApplyTransforms \
-      --default-value 0 \
       -d 3 \
       -i BIDSHOME/derivatives/sub-XXX/anat/sub-XXX_desc-aparcaseg_dseg.nii.gz \
       -o BIDSHOME/derivatives/sub-XXX/anat/mymnispace_desc-aparcaseg_dseg.nii.gz \